 Oh yes, it is so easy to jump to the negative especially in parables like this, but so much more useful and fulfilling to hear instead the positive message.
 Even if you're still concerned about the fate of the five bridesmaids who were not ready, hear another positive message buried in here.
-Through your looking back and moving forward in showing God's love in you, you now have both the insight and the opportunity to share your oil with someone else, to help them be as ready as you are.
+Through God's love in you, you now have both the insight and the opportunity to share your oil with someone else, to help them be as ready as you are.
 You do not have to fatalistically shrug your shoulders and dismiss the other five and crowd in to the banquet hall - you are blessed with the chance to help them enter the door as well.

 The real message from this parable?
-Keep awake in your faith, look back at how God has blessed you and then move forward towards that joyous day when we are ushered into the great heavenly feast, to celebrate and to worship God in the presence of Christ and all the saints.
+Keep awake in your faith, remember how God has blessed you, and then move forward towards that joyous day when together we are ushered into the great heavenly feast, to celebrate and to worship God in the presence of Christ and all the saints.